penguinmenac3/babilim/docs/babilim/core/module_native.md

 * ****kwargs**: You must specify the exact same parameters as for your call.

-A native build function in pytorch.

-Even though babilim never calls this function directly multiple times, it is recommended to add the RunOnlyOnce guard in case a user calls it multiple times.

-* ***args**: You must specify the exact same parameters as for your call.
-* ****kwargs**: You must specify the exact same parameters as for your call.

-A native build function in tensorflow.

-Even though babilim never calls this function directly multiple times, it is recommended to add the RunOnlyOnce guard in case a user calls it multiple times.

-* ***args**: You must specify the exact same parameters as for your call.
-* ****kwargs**: You must specify the exact same parameters as for your call.

 ---
 ### *def* **call**(*self*, *args, **kwargs) -> Any